Nstamour-art/XogotDocs/Documentation.docc/Manual/editor/command_line_tutorial.md

 ------- | -----------
--s,--script<script> | Run a script.<script>must be a resource path relative to the project (myscript.gdwill be interpreted asres://myscript.gd) or an absolute filesystem path (for example on WindowsC:/tmp/myscript.gd) --check-only | Only parse for errors and quit (use with--script).
+-s,--script<script> | Run a script.<script>must be a resource path relative to the project (myscript.gdwill be interpreted asres://myscript.gd) or an absolute filesystem path (for example on WindowsC:/tmp/myscript.gd) --main-loop<main_loop_name> | Run a MainLoop specified by its global class name.
+--check-only | Only parse for errors and quit (use with--script).
 --import | Starts the editor, waits for any resources to be imported, and then quits.
 Implies--editorand--quit.
---export-release<preset> <path> | Export the project using the given preset and matching release template.
-The preset name should match one defined in export_presets.cfg.<path>should be absolute or relative to the project directory, and include the filename for the binary (e.g. 'builds/game.exe').
-The target directory should exist.
-Implies--import.
+--export-release<preset> <path> | Export the project in release mode using the given preset and output path.
+The preset name should match one defined in 'export_presets.cfg'.<path>should be absolute or relative to the project directory, and include the filename for the binary (e.g. 'builds/game.exe').
+The target directory must exist.
 --export-debug<preset> <path> | Like--export-release, but use debug template.
 Implies--import.
 --export-pack<preset> <path> | Like--export-release, but only export the game pack for the given preset.
 The<path>extension determines whether it will be in PCK or ZIP format.
 Implies--import.
+--export-patch<preset> <path> | Export pack with changed files only.
+See --export-pack description for other considerations.
+--patches<paths> | List of patches to use with --export-patch.
+The list is comma-separated.
+--install-android-build-template | Install the Android build template.
+Used in conjunction with --export-release or --export-debug.
 --convert-3to4[<max_file_kb>] [<max_line_size>] | Convert project from Godot 3.x to Godot 4.x.
 --validate-conversion-3to4[<max_file_kb>] [<max_line_size>] | Show what elements will be renamed when converting project from Godot 3.x to Godot 4.x.
 --doctool[<path>] | Dump the engine API reference to the given<path>in XML format, merging if existing files are found.